every path starts here,

 Tryouts required

-Our competitive teams (U9-U19) require players to attend tryouts, which are held each May.
-Players who make a team commit to year-round training (June-November, Spring program March-May).
+Our competitive teams require tryouts, held each May.
+Players who make a team commit to year-round training June through November, with optional winter programs and a lighter spring season in March and April.

-- Players attend three practices per week during the season
+- Three practices per week during the season

-- Teams compete in NorCal Premier leagues, State Cup, and tournaments
+- NorCal Premier league play, State Cup (U11 and older), and tournaments

-- Attendance expectation: 75% attendance over the course of the season
+- 75% attendance expected over the course of the season

 No tryouts required